Mastering natural language processing (NLP)

 Now that you know how the environment works, the real work can begin.

-Once you are finished, you can come back here and head to the next section.
+Once you are finished, you can come back here and head to Part 8.

 In the previous section, we learned how to create the code that classifies a repair based on the free text we enter.
 But we can't use a notebook directly like this in a production environment.
 So now we will learn how to package this code as an API that you can directly query from other applications.